mrampy/MRAMPY/README.md

 Hello Guys

-- 🔭 I’m currently working as ...
-Technical Service Manager
+- 🔭 I’m currently working on ...
+CKA certification
 - 🌱 I’m currently learning ...
 Azure skills and Python
 - 👯 I’m looking to collaborate on ...
 Python
 - 🤔 I’m looking for help with ...
 A career change